SlaVR7/shelter/README.md

 # Shelter

 Shelter is a website consisting of two pages, made adaptive and interactive.
+Data about pets is taken from a json file, which is similar to working with data from a server.

 ## Technology Stack: